 George Aumoithe is a Ph.D.
-Candidate Department of History Columbia University.
+Candidate in the Department of History at Columbia University.
 He is a 2016-2017 Consortium Research Fellow.

 My dissertation “Epidemic Preparedness in the Age of Chronic Illness: Public Health and Welfare in the United States, 1965-2000" is a history of how fear of inflation in the 1970s shaped Medicaid and hospitals in ways that hobbled public health's response to the AIDS epidemic in the 1980s.
 The dissertation considers the political-economic implications of hyperinflation in the hospital sector, the decline of health insurance coverage, the stagnation of wages, productivity, and unions, and how cost containment policies from the Nixon to Carter administrations shaped a fiscal regime that created a bipartisan policy to restrict healthcare expenditures.
 In light of these changes and through the lens of the AIDS epidemic that followed, the dissertation re-interprets the late-twentieth-century history of healthcare in the United States.
 The dissertation undermines the story that AIDS was a shocking surprise that emerged out of nowhere, which inevitably produced a weak public health response.